 There are approximately 2 million people in the United States with autism spectrum disorder (ASD), a group of complex disorders of brain development.
 These disorders are characterized, in differing degrees, by difficulties in social interaction, verbal and nonverbal communication and repetitive behaviors.
 Currently, there are treatment and education approaches that can address some of the challenges associated with ASD, but there is no cure.
 But there is hope as new stem cell treatments are having a demonstrable positive impact on treating patients with autism.

-In a clinical trial completed in August, 2013, 37 children with autism were divided into three groups: 14 subjects received Cord Blood Mononuclear Cells (CBMNC) transplantation and rehabilitation therapy; 9 subjects received both CBMNC and Umbilical Cord-Derived Mesenchymal Stem Cell (UCMSC) transplantation and rehabilitation therapy; and 14 subjects received only rehabilitation therapy.
-The investigators hypothesized that infusion of a patient's own umbilical cord blood cells (UCB) can offer neural protection/repair in the brain and reduction of inflammation associated with this disorder.[i]
+In a clinical trial completed in August 2013, 37 children with autism were divided into three groups: 14 subjects received cord blood mononuclear cells (CBMNC) transplantation and rehabilitation therapy; nine subjects received both CBMNC and umbilical cord–derived mesenchymal stem cell (UCMSC) transplantation and rehabilitation therapy; and 14 subjects received only rehabilitation therapy.
+The investigators hypothesized that infusion of a patient's own umbilical cord blood (UCB) can offer neural protection and repair in the brain and reduction of inflammation associated with this disorder.

 The results went a long way in confirming the original hypothesis.
 The results showed that transplantation of CBMNCs demonstrated efficacy compared to the control group; however, the combination of CBMNCs and UCMSCs showed larger therapeutic effects than the CBMNC transplantation alone.